Apsu/DiffBot/README.md

 > For easy reference, we will consider the parallel guides the `Y` axis, and the moving guide the `X` axis.

 The major difference is that `ParaBot` uses leadscrews to drive both `Y` and `X`, through a differential system.
-Kinematically, it's identical to H-Bot, and firmware which supports it will also work here.
+Kinematically, it's identical to `H-Bot`, and firmware which supports it will also work here.

 The unique aspect of this design is how the `Y` guide leadscrews are attached to the `Y` carriages, and how they transmit differential motion to the `X` carriage.